biodiversity-aq/SCAR2022_structuring-and-managing-biological-data-workshop/README.md

 If the SCAR Antarctic Biodiversity Portal funds you to publish the data paper, please include the following line in acknowledging the funders in the metadata (EML):

-> The publication of this data paper was funded by the Belgian Science Policy Office (BELSPO, contract n°FR/36/AN1/AntaBIS) in the Framework of EU-Lifewatch as a contribution to the SCAR Antarctic biodiveristy portal (biodiversity.aq)
+> The publication of this data paper was funded by the Belgian Science Policy Office (BELSPO, contract n°FR/36/AN1/AntaBIS) in the Framework of EU-Lifewatch as a contribution to the SCAR Antarctic biodiversity portal (biodiversity.aq)

 ### Requests for data providers